barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 ### ...and mobile

-In the previous diagram you may have noticed a small mobile next to the customer.
+In the previous diagram you may have noticed a small mobile device next to the customer.
 We cannot talk about pull payments, without covering mobile wallets (e.g. [ApplePay][66], [GooglePay][67], [Samsung Pay][68],...).